 As I discuss in my book, A USNA Mom’]s Journal, as N*avy parents and mentors, we usually focus on Plebe Summer and Plebe Year – as many of you have heard, these to evolutions, so to speak, are the equivalent of two-thirds of the N*avy journey.
 They are taxing, unpredictable, and emotional with lots of uncertainty.
-Plebes are the lowest on the CoC and aren’t even MIdshipmen per se until after the Herndon Climb, when they earn the right to be Plebe No More and are now official 4/C MIDN.
-Plebes have no privileges to speak of and life in general is an exhausting marathon with constant applied pressure from many areas: academic, physical, professional, military, athletic, and spiritual.
+Plebes are the lowest on the CoC and aren’t even Midshipmen per se until after the Herndon Climb, when they earn the right to be Plebe No More and are now official 4/C MIDN.
+Plebes have no privileges to speak of and life in general is an exhausting marathon with constant applied pressure from many directions: academic, physical, professional, military, athletic, and spiritual.

 Youngster Year, I like to call the “invisible” year because the 3/C Midshipmen are no longer Plebes.
 As a mater of fact those 3/Cs that are on the Yard for I-Day seem to shudder as they watch current Plebes endure I-Day.
-The one comment I always get?
-I am glad that I am not a Plebe any more!”
+The one comment I always get when I ask a Youngster observing I-Day how they feel?
+It is always, “I am glad that I am not a Plebe any more!”

-Join Julie and me for my latest podcast “A Look at 2/C and Firstie Years – Part 1 | Episode 25“, as we discuss all there is to know about 2/C year and looking toward service assignments and Commissioning.
-Two weeks from now you can listen to Part 2, as Julie and I walk down memory lane and remember the high points, low points, joys, and uncertainties that are the pinnacle of the USNA journey – Firstie year.
-We also discuss the uncertainty that begins all over again in the Fleet and Marine Corps.
+I invite you to listen to my podcast, “A Look at 2/C and Firstie Years – Part 1 | Episode 25“, as wJulie and I discuss all there is to know about 2/C year and looking toward service assignments and Commissioning.
+Then listen to “A Look at 2/C and Firstie Years – Part 2 | Episode 26″, as Julie and I walk down memory lane and remember the high points, low points, joys, and uncertainties that are the pinnacle of the USNA journey as we look at Firstie year.
+We also discuss the uncertainty that begins all over again when they join the Fleet and Marine Corps.